openwisp/openwisp-ipam/README.rst

 IpAddress-Subnet List and Create View
 =====================================

-An api enpoint to retrieve or create IP addresses under a specific subnet.
+An api endpoint to retrieve or create IP addresses under a specific subnet.

 GET
 ---